ennis/autograph-ng/design/NOTES.md

 #### Investigate a D3D12 Backend as a proof of concept
 - why not vulkan?
     - D3D12 has nice tools
+- issues:
+    - current lib needs SPIR-V for validation
+    - but: no path from SPIR-V to DXIL yet
+- proposal: redesign of shader compilation
+    - autograph-render no longer expects SPIR-V as input
+        - instead, expects backend-specific bytecode...
+        - ... with reflection info in a **standardized format**
+            - so use spirv crate to reflect spirv, and something else to reflect DXIL
+            - extract TypeDesc and other outside of autograph-spirv (not spirv specific anymore)
+            - generate reflection at **compile time**
+        - issue: descriptor sets? root signatures? descriptor tables?
+            - the reflection format must be aware of all these little differences
+- a single shader compiler crate that contains macro to
+    - compile shader code to SPIR-V
+    - compile shader code to DXIL
+    - compile (or just copy) shader code to GLSL
+    - backend crates re-export the macros that correspond to the targeted API
+- proposal: wrap/use DXC (DirectX shader compiler), and use HLSL
+    - why? consider targeting d3d12
+        - HLSL -> DXIL provided by DXC
+        - HLSL -> SPIR-V **also** provided by DXC (spiregg)
+        - for GL: HLSL -> SPIR-V -> GLSL -> driver (spirv-cross)
+    - vs GLSL:
+        - GLSL -> SPIR-V provided by glslang
+        - but GLSL -> DXIL not provided by anything!
+            - need GLSL -> SPIR-V -> HLSL -> DXIL
+            - or GLSL -> HLSL -> DXIL
+- also: slang (extension to HLSL) has the concept of ParameterBlocks, which map quite well to our ArgumentBlocks
+    - also also, can already produce a compiler to DXBC, DXIL and SPIR-V

 #### Autograph-render-extra: "batteries included" rendering engine
 - frame graph library